NixOS/nix-pills/pills/11-garbage-collector.md

 Welcome to the 11th Nix pill.
 In the previous [10th pill](10-developing-with-nix-shell.md), we drew a parallel between the isolated build environment provided by `nix-build` and the isolated development shell provided by `nix-shell`.
 Using `nix-shell` allowed us to debug, modify, and manually build software using an environment that is almost identical to the one provided by `nix-build`.

 Today, we will stop focusing on packaging and instead look at a critical component of Nix: the garbage collector.
 When we use Nix tools, we are often building derivations.
 This includes `.drv` files as well as out paths.
 These artifacts go in the Nix store and take up space in our storage.
 Eventually we may wish to free up some space by removing derivations we no longer need.
 This is the focus of the 11th pill.
-By default, Nix takes a relatively conservative approach when automatically deciding which derivations are \"needed\".
+By default, Nix takes a relatively conservative approach when automatically deciding which derivations are "needed".
 In this pill, we will also see a technique to conduct more destructive upgrade and deletion operations.

 ## How does garbage collection work?

-Programming languages with garbage collectors use the concept of a set of \"garbage collector (or 'GC') roots\" to keep track of \"live\" objects.
-A GC root is an object that is always considered \"live\" (unless explicitly removed as GC root).
-The garbage collection process starts from the GC roots and proceeds by recursively marking object references as \"live\".
+Programming languages with garbage collectors use the concept of a set of "garbage collector (or 'GC') roots" to keep track of "live" objects.
+A GC root is an object that is always considered "live" (unless explicitly removed as GC root).
+The garbage collection process starts from the GC roots and proceeds by recursively marking object references as "live".
 All other objects can be collected and deleted.

 Instead of objects, Nix's garbage collection operates on store paths, [with the GC roots themselves being store paths](https://nixos.org/manual/nix/stable/package-management/garbage-collector-roots.html). .
 This approach is much more principled than traditional package managers such as `dpkg` or `rpm`, which may leave around unused packages or dangling files.